 Gianmaria Potenza (9th December 1936) studied at the Art Institute of Venice finishing his studies in 1956.
 He soon after opened his own studio where he to this day practices different forms of art; from sculpture to engraving and mosaic.

 1952 saw Potenza’s first official exhibit as he took part in a collective exhibition at the Fondazione Bevilacqua La Masa, where he also held his first solo exhibit in 1958.
-As the best student of the Institute, he was invited to exhibit his works at the Venice Biennale in 1954 and 1956, and thereafter in 1958, 1960, 1966, 1968, 1986, 1995, 2009.
+As the best student of the Institute, he was invited to exhibit his works at the Venice Biennale in 1952 and 1954, and after that in 1958, 1960, 1966, 1968, 1986, 1995, and 2009.

 Also on a linguistic level, an important dialogue with architecture is evident.
-From the beginning, emerges a trend towards three-dimensionality even when working on table.
+From the beginning, emerges a trend towards three-dimensionality even when working on a panel.
 He matures an artistic process that brings him from flat surfaces to the creation of a bas-relief effect, shaping the materials in order to produce effects of light and shadow.

 From the early sixties, Potenza has also been involved in the advertisement of images for various firms and chain stores.
-In 1968 he founded La Murrina glassworks, drawing objects and elements for lighting and decor.
+In 1968 he founded La Murrina Glassworks, drawing objects and elements for lighting and decor.

 In the early 1990s, Italian artist Riccardo Licata defines Potenza as “revolutionary” for having completely reinterpreted the mosaic technique.
 In fact, Potenza makes an entirely individual use of the technique: the arrangement of the tiles is no longer flat but crosswise.
 All this makes the mosaic closer to sculpture rather than to painting.

 In 1995 he exhibited at the Museum of Turkish and Islamic Art in Istanbul.
-In the exhibition “Dialogue between traditions”, celebrating the strong link between Istanbul and Venice, Gianmaria Potenza’s art represents an important contemporary expression of reinterpretation of Venetian traditions.
+In the exhibition “Dialogue between traditions”, celebrating the strong link between Istanbul and Venice, Gianmaria Potenza’s art represents an important contemporary expression of the reinterpretation of Venetian traditions.
 The exhibition also marks the beginning of major international exhibitions, from Hong Kong to United Arab Emirates, USA, Lithuania, and Russia.

-Over the last two decades, other important acknowledgments and satisfactions come from small and large private and public commissions.
-Potenza receives works for the realisation of works of art to be placed in the squares of many Italian cities and in the venues of important public institutions, including the bronze sculpture for the Erarta Museum, St. Petersburg (2013) and the imposing monument for the Scuola dei Carabinieri in Florence (2018).
+Over the last two decades, other important acknowledgments and satisfactions have come from small and large private and public commissions.
+Potenza receives works for the realization of works of art to be placed in the squares of many Italian cities and in the venues of important public institutions, including the bronze sculpture for the Erarta Museum, St. Petersburg (2013) and the imposing monument for the Scuola dei Carabinieri in Florence (2018).

-Even the most passionate collectors contribute to bring his works to the world.
+Even the most passionate collectors contribute to bringing his works to the world.
 Thanks to private donations, for example, it is possible to admire Potenza’s sculptures in the Aventura City Hall in Florida, Tulane University (New Orleans), and Bose Community (Italy) to name a few.